Abbas Gokal

-Abbas Kasimali Gokal (عباس گوکل; born in 1936) is a Pakistani businessman, who was chairman of the Gulf Shipping Lines, once the largest shipping empire in the world.
+Abbas Kasimali Gokal (عباس گوکل; born in February 1936) is a British Pakistani businessman and fraudster who was chairman of the Gulf Shipping Lines.
 Gokal was convicted of fraud in May 1997 and sentenced to 14 years in prison.
 He was charged with defrauding the Bank of Credit and Commerce International (BCCI) of US$1.2 billion and was the world's biggest single fraudster at the time.
 His company, the Gulf Group, was the BCCI's single largest borrower.

 Early life

-Abbas Gokal was born in 1936, in the erstwhile British India.
+Abbas Gokal was born in February 1936, in the erstwhile British India.
 He was born into a Shia family.
 During the Partition of India, the Gokal family moved to Iraq.
 When the Iraqi monarchy was overthrown, the Gokal family moved to Karachi, Pakistan.
 Gokal had brothers; Mustafa and Murtaza Gokal.

 Gulf International Holdings

 The three brothers: Abbas, Mustafa and Murtaza Gokal, had set up the Gulf Group (officially Gulf International Holdings) in Karachi.
 In 1969, they started the Gulf Shipping Lines, the flagship company of the Gulf business group.
 Gulf Shipping Lines was registered and headquartered in Geneva.
 In the beginning, the company used to transport cargo through the Arabian Sea from Karachi.
 Gulf Shipping Lines was well known for shipping to ports in which other companies were hesitant to ship to.
 A notable example was Iran.
 The Gulf Shipping Lines was the prime shipping company that shipped cargo to and from Iran during the decade-long Iran–Iraq War.
 The Gokal brothers envisioned the Gulf Shipping Lines as an international shipping empire, and the company soon expanded all over the Third World.
 But in the 1980s, the Gulf Shipping Lines was having financial trouble due to the international shipping crisis.
 In 1984, the company had reached a crisis-point when its creditors sought their money back.
 That is when the BCCI came to their aid.
 The Gokal family's relationship with BCCI founder and chairman, Hasan Abedi, dated back to the 1960s.
 Due to the financial backing, the Gulf Shipping Lines controlled more than 240 vessels.
 By the early 1980s, the Gulf Group had diversified into many different sectors.
 These sectors included commodities trading, retailing, hotels, mining and real-estate.
 Thanks to this business diversification, Gokal's personal fortune was estimated to be over £20 million, while his business group was worth billions.
 His credit card bills amounted to over £250,000.